 28.296 MHz, 8 Watts into a dipole @ 55 feet, Morse code CW emission

 Note: We currently do not have any paper QSL cards for our W3APL call sign, although we do have plans to design a new card.

 Historical background: W3VD was the APL Amateur Radio Club Call.
 APL is an abbreviation for The Applied Physics Laboratory of the Johns Hopkins University.
 The beacon site is APL.
 Six simultaneous transmitters are keyed using a common keyer.
 Beacons are on 28.296 MHz, 50.064 MHz, 144.296 MHz, 432.317 MHz, 903.056 MHz and 1296.060 MHz.

 The beacon concept was first started in Europe and Bill Tynan, W3KMV, now W3XO, requested permission for APL to test a beacon on 144 MHz.
 A STA was given for 1 year.
 The FCC determined that this beacon did not seem to cause a problem and thus has allowed them to this date.

-This was written by retired club member, W3TMZ.
+The historical background was written by retired club member, W3TMZ (edited by AK3N).

 You must be logged in to file a report on this page

 This callsign does not participate in the QRZ Logbook